Industrial Biotechnology M. Sc.

 Through elective modules in the first three semesters, there is also the possibility of supplementing one's own competence profile with content according to one's own interests through content from the wider range of courses offered by TUM or another scientific university.

 The program is completed with the Master's Thesis in the 4th semester.

 The qualification for the Master's degree program in Industrial Biotechnology must be proven by

 - a qualified Bachelor's degree of at least six semesters (Bachelor of Science) obtained at a domestic or foreign university or a degree of at least equivalent value in the courses of study Biochemistry, (Molecular) Biotechnology, Biology, Bioprocess Engineering, Chemical Engineering, Energy and Process Engineering, Engineering Sciences, Chemical Biotechnology or comparable courses of study.

 - In addition, students who have earned at least 140 credits in one of the above-mentioned bachelor's degree programs may be admitted to the master's program upon application.
-The bachelor's degree certificate must be submitted by 5 weeks after the start of lectures for the master's program.
+The bachelor's degree certificate must be submitted within one year after the start of the master's program.